reeGOD/Blazor-Entrega-1/README.md

-# Tecnologia-Razor
+# Tecnologia-Blazor
- Aprendendo a usar a tecnologia razor
+ Aprendendo a usar a tecnologia Blazor